Legal Cannabis in Connecticut

 In addition, applicants must include a marketing plan.
 It must include any templates or brochures the business uses.

 The fifth criteria are the financial statements and organizational structure.
-The applicants must provide financial information about the business and any backer of the company.
+Additionally, the applicants must provide financial information about the business and any backer of the company.
 They must also include the names of employees and their position.